TritonDataCenter/rfd/rfd/0079/README.md

 * [Mariposa service manifest](https://github.com/joyent/rfd/blob/master/rfd/0036/service-manifest.md)
 * [Mariposa project manifest](https://github.com/joyent/rfd/blob/master/rfd/0036/project-manifest.md)

-In addition to manifest data, service goal state data will be managed by the Project service, including:
+In addition to manifest data, the requested running state of each service will be managed by the Project service, which includes: stopped, started, frozen, and paused (paused needs further discussion).

-* status - whether a service is stopped, started, or paused
-* scale - the number of containers that should be running for a particular service

 ## Project and service tagging